PhucHong-6113/Project_LoRa_HTR/README.md

 # Project_LoRa_HTR
-Ardunio with LoRa Communication to transfer data in a long distance, help alot in keep track of places's temperature and humidity, especially for farming, housing, etc which requiring humidity record
+Ardunio with LoRa Communication to transfer data in a long distance, help alot in keeping track of places's temperature and humidity, especially for farming, housing, etc which requiring humidity record